 Sometimes a professional or their insurance company will concede that a mistake occurred and try to settle a claim without litigation.
 However, in the majority of cases a professional will deny a mistake, deny that any alleged mistake violated the governing standard of care, deny that the mistake resulted in damages, or all three, such that it becomes necessary to file a lawsuit.

-State law may require that a professional accused of malpractice receive advance notice of the client's intentention to file a malpractice lawsuit.
+State law may require that a professional accused of malpractice receive advance notice of the client's intention to file a malpractice lawsuit.
 Particularly for medical malpractice claims, additional pre-litigation requirements may be imposed.
-For example, a patient may be required to submit an affidavit from a qualfied expert who is willing to testify that the defendant violated the governing standard of care and caused injury to the patient.
+For example, a patient may be required to submit an affidavit from a qualified expert who is willing to testify that the defendant violated the governing standard of care and caused injury to the patient.
 The patient may be required to participate in pre-claim or post-claim case review, mediation or arbitration proceedings.
-As laws are different in each state it is important to scrutinize state law, as what may seem like a minor procedural error can potentially cost a plaintiff any right to recovery.

 In most malpractice cases it is necessary to introduce expert witness testimony in order to establish the governing standard of care, and that the defendant professional violated that standard of care.
 Finding and hiring a qualified expert witness can be daunting, and the fees the expert may charge will often be substantial.

 In a small number of malpractice cases, the doctrine of res ipsa loquitur ("the thing speaks for itself") may apply, meaning that the professional's error was so obvious that no expert testimony is required to support the case.
 For example, if a doctor is supposed to amputate a patient's gangrenous left foot, and instead removes the patient's healthy right foot, the case would almost certainly be allowed to proceed without an expert witness on standard of care.
-However, most malpractice cases are significantly more complex.
+However, most malpractice cases are significantly more complex and require expert testimony.